istio/istio.io/content/en/blog/2024/inpod-traffic-redirection-ambient/index.md

 incoming and outgoing traffic between the pods and the [ztunnel](/blog/2023/rust-based-ztunnel/) running on the pod's node, via the node-level network namespace.
 The key difference between the sidecar mechanism and the ambient alpha mechanism is that in the latter, pod traffic was redirected out of the pod network namespace, and into the ztunnel network namespace - necessarily passing through the node's network namespace on the way, which is where the bulk of the traffic redirection rules to achieve this were implemented.

 As we tested more broadly in multiple Kubernetes environments which many of them have its default CNI, it became clear that capturing and redirecting pod traffic in the node network namespace, as we were during ambient alpha, was not going to meet our requirements.
+It was evident that achieving our goals in a generic manner across these diverse environments was not possible in this approach.

 The fundamental problem with this approach (redirecting traffic in the node network namespace) is that this is precisely the same spot where the cluster's primary CNI implementation *must* configure traffic routing/networking rules.
 This created inevitable conflicts, most critically: